 Use session-related details to monitor the end user's session for troubleshooting purposes, such as CPU usage, memory usage, network latency, disk performance, and so on.
 Scroll through the dashboard and use the on-screen controls to adjust for more or less details.

 Note: Limited metrics are available for the RDP protocol.
 If the active session is using the RDP protocol, fewer metrics are available than for the other supported protocols.

 The following screenshot shows an example of some of the types of data and actions that are available in the session dashboard.

-The User Experience Metrics area of the Details tab displays performance data and provides actions that super administrators and help desk administrators can use to troubleshoot issues in the session.Note: In the User Experience Metrics area, for a connected session from a pod in Microsoft Azure, a Performance Data menu appears on the right that you can use to select whether real-time or historical data is displayed.
+The dashboard provides performance data metrics and actions that super administrators and help desk administrators can use to troubleshoot issues in the session.Note: For a connected session from a Horizon Cloud pod in Microsoft Azure, you can display either real-time or historical performance data.
 In this release, historical data is provided only for pods in Microsoft Azure.

-- The Processes tab lists the processes and applications that are running in the session and provides an End Task button to end a troublesome process or application.
+- The dashboard provides access to information about the processes and applications that are running in the session, and provides a way to end a troublesome process or application.